colllten/Find-a-Boiler/README.md

 ### ExploreUpdate.java:

 ### FriendsProfile.java:
+This JFrame shows the user's friend's profile once selected.
+It contains all the information that the user's profile specifies but without a settings button.
+It connects to their own friends, interests, and contact information.
 ### LoginFrame.java:
 This is what is originally called to start the program.
 Users can either enter in their credentials or register a new user.
 If an incorrect username or password is entered, the user will be notified.
 Once a successful login occurs,